 From payday lenders to financial counsellors, the list of services offering to get you out of debt is growing.
 However, some will actually put you in more debt before they help you.
 A Registered Debt Agreement Administrator does the opposite; they reduce debt though a Debt Agreement.

 A Part 9 Debt Agreement is a Bankruptcy Act legislated agreement between you and your creditors.
-It outlines a new payment arrangement for your debt, which is more affordable for you.
+It is a positive solution which outlines a new payment arrangement for your debt, which is more affordable for you.
 A Registered Debt Agreement Administrator is a registered practitioner who will help you prepare and lodge your agreement.
 Like all financial services, there are strict rules and regulations in place and Registered Debt Agreement Administrators must comply with industry standards set out by the Australian Financial Security authority.

 The Need for a Registered Debt Agreement Administrator

 The Australian Financial Security Authority (AFSA) provides all the documents and information you need to enter a Part 9 Debt Agreement on your own.
 However, the process can be quite complicated, especially if there are a number of creditors involved, and many people can find it daunting and over whelming.
 A Registered Debt Agreement Administrator is a professional debt negotiator.
 They can approach your situation from a different perspective, speak to your creditors on your behalf, negotiate your debts, lodge your documentation and monitor your Debt Agreement over the coming years.
 You can apply for a Debt Agreement on your own, but your don't have to.

 A Brief Overview of Negotiating a Debt Agreement